-The Statement of Financial Position at 31 March 2022 shows net liabilities of £12,828 (2021: net liabilities of £11,834).
+The Statement of Financial Position at 31 March 2023 shows net liabilities of £10,705 (2022: £12,828).
 The Commission will continue to exist until the Treaty obligations are terminated by mutual agreement between the UK Government and the Irish Government.
-The future financing of the Commission's liabilities, in relation to the costs of the UK Secretariat and remuneration of three Commissioners, will continue to be met by the Northern Ireland Office in Financial Year 2022-23.
-The Commission's 2022-23 budget reflects the 2022-25 spending review settlement and has been approved by the Northern Ireland Office, and there is an ongoing commitment to support the work of the Commission until Treaty obligations are terminated - the NIO has given no indication that it intends to pursue this course of action at this point in time given the extension of the Tackling Paramilitary Activity, Criminality and Organised Crime Programme for a further three years, and the decision of the UK and Irish Governments and NI Executive to renominate and reappoint the Commissioners for a further three year period.
-It has accordingly been considered appropriate to adopt a going concern basis for the preparation of the 2021-22 financial statements.
+The future financing of the Commission's liabilities, in relation to the costs of the UK Secretariat and remuneration of three Commissioners, will continue to be met by the Northern Ireland Office in Financial Year 2023-24.
+The Commission's 2023-24 budget reflects the 2022-25 spending review settlement, which provides budgetary certain for the going concern period being 12 months from the date of this report.
+There is also an ongoing commitment to support the work of the Commission until Treaty obligations are terminated - the NIO has given no indication that it intends to pursue this course of action at this point in time.
+The Tackling Paramilitary Activity, Criminality and Organised Crime Programme has been extended until at least 2024, and the UK and Irish Governments and NI Executive renominated and reappointed the Commissioners for a further three year period in 2022.
+It has accordingly been considered appropriate to adopt a going concern basis for the preparation of the 2022-23 financial statements.